Living in Indonesia, A Site for Expatriates

 Background

-Four parasitic protozoa of the genus Plasmodium, (P ovale, P vivax, P malariae and P falciparum), cause human malaria.
-Of the 4 species, P falciparum causes the most severe morbidity and mortality, particularly due to cerebral malaria.
+Four parasitic protozoa of the genus Plasmodium (P. ovale, P. vivax, P. malariae and P. falciparum) cause human malaria.
+Of the four species, P. falciparum causes the most severe morbidity and mortality due to incidence of cerebral malaria.

 All 4 species are transmitted through the bite of an infected female Anopheles mosquito.